-The proposed material for the penultimate mass of both ETM and ITM is HOQ310 (TBC).
-The penultimate mass dimensions and mass will be identical to the test mass (39.6 kg with diameter 340 mm and thickness 200 mm).
+The proposed material for the penultimate mass of both ETM and ITM is the fused silica Schott Lithosil QT.
+The penultimate mass dimensions and mass will be identical to the test mass (39.6 kg with diameter 340 mm and thickness 200 mm (with flats cut)).

 The baseline proposal is for the penultimate mass to be suspended using two wire loops with silicate bonded stand-off prisms providing low loss break-off points.
-The wire loops will be positioned at +/- 3 mm from the centre of mass along the direction of the beam axis.
+The wire loops will be positioned at +/-3 mm from the centre of mass along the direction of the beam axis.

 The wire loop method has successfully been employed in the GEO 600 suspension of the penultimate masses and in Initial LIGO for suspension of the test masses.
-However there is some (uncorroborated) concern that creak noise due to slippage/twisting of the loops may be intrinsic to wire loop suspensions.
+However there is some (uncorroborated) concern that creak noise due to slippage/twisting of the loops may be intrinsic to

+9 Billingsley, "Fused Silica Blank Input Test Mass", D050337-A-D wire loop suspensions.
 Installation of such wire loops also presents a challenge and potentially could place the nearby silica ribbons/fibres under some risk of damage during assembly.